iltommi/qdb-documentation/source/api/c.rst

 .. c:function:: size_t qdb_multi_connect(qdb_handle_t handle, qdb_remote_node_t * servers, size_t count)

     Bind the client instance to a quasardb :term:`cluster` and connect to multiple nodes within.
-The function returns the number of successful connections.
+The function returns the number of successful unique connections.
 If the same node (address and port) is present several times in the input array, it will count as only one successful connection.

     The user supplies an array of qdb_remote_node_t and the function updates the error member of each entry according to the result of the operation.